-UCP strategy or mixed with other UCP methods.
+UCP training and mentoring also tends to be more effective when it is part of a wider UCP strategy or mixed with other UCP methods.
 The case study in box 5 illustrates this point.
 Though in essence a capacity enhancement activity, a workshop is also a safe space for local actors to meet when it is held within a wider environment of fear and intimidation.
 While local actors discuss protection strategies inside the workshop, UCP personnel provide a protective presence to the workshop participants.
 Moreover, it is not just a transfer of skills from international UCP staff to local actors.
 Local actors design and facilitate their own sessions, share their experiences, and learn from each other.
 This clearly increases their confidence, as the following example from Papua, Indonesia shows through the conclusion of the local facilitator as well as the initiatives that were introduced after the workshop.